ishanjoshi02/Operating-Systems/#10/README.md

 ## Presentation
 The PDF File contains the correct steps to compile the kernel and also, how to add your own system call in the kernel.

+Check the 'Sample Programs' folder for the code specified in the PDF